Mike Gorrell, The Salt Lake Tribune -- Utah or Lake Tahoe? Where's a gnome to ski?

 In winter's first pairing, Frey said Banff routed Whistler/Blackcomb 69 percent to 31 percent.
 Like the battle between the Canadian rivals, the Utah-Lake Tahoe matchup already is stirring emotions.

 "The competition between resorts is friendly, but not really," Frey said.
-"Quite a bit of talk goes on on Twitter and Facebook.
+"Quite a bit of talk goes on Twitter and Facebook.
 We're seeing a lot of back-and-forth already between Utah and Tahoe."

 In a tough economy, winning can be valuable.